Oxford-Bee-Ops/sensor_core/README.md

 ### USER FLOW - EXTENDING & CUSTOMIZING
 - Supporting new sensors
+    - To support new sensors, create a new python file in the same form as my_sensor_example.py that extends **sensor_core.Sensor**.
+    - You will need to define a configuration object for your sensor that subclasses **sensor_core.SensorCfg**.
+    - You will need to update your fleet_config to use this new SensorCfg.
 - Custom processing of recordings or data
+    - To implement custom data processing, create a new pythong file in the same form as my_processor_example.py that extends **sensor_core.DataProcessor**.
+    - You will need to define a configuration object for your DataProcessor that subclasses **sensor_core.DataProcessorCfg**.
+    - You will need to update your fleet_config to use this new DataProcessorCfg.
 - Contributing updates to SensorCore
+    - In the first instance, please email admin@bee-ops.com.

 ### USER FLOW - ETL